FlexChia/home/README.md

 # FlexChia Protocol

 You can join to FlexChia Pool with your own OG(Original) plots by using FlexChia Protocol miner.
-It doesn't require your secrets including mnemonic words.
-Miner binary just checks your farming functionality and verifies your plots periodically.
+It doesn't require your secret infomations such as mnemonic words, etc.
+The miner binary just checks your farming functionality and verifies your plots periodically to calculate and reward your Net-Space contributions.

+We, Flexchia Pool, also prepare to support Official Chia Pool Protocol naturally as soon as it will be released. in order to cater for farmer's demands and flexibility of

 # FlexChia Miner
 ## Install